-Air conditioning units make a lot of noise.
-The different sounds range from whooshing to buzzing and everything in between.
+Air conditioning units make a lot of noise, from whooshing to buzzing and everything in between, even if you do regular air conditioner maintenance on the unit.
 One of the most disconcerting noises you'll hear coming from an air conditioner is a high-pitched squealing sound.
 This squeal is difficult to ignore, and you probably shouldn't ignore it.
 Diagnosing the problem, or lack thereof, will help ensure you don't go a single day without climate control.

 Belt Drive Slippage

 For cool air to be forced through your duct system, there must be a driving force.
 Air conditioners use fans as the driving force that pushes the cool air out through the registers and throughout your home.